chris-short/devopsish.com/content/post/124/index.md

 [The 5 communication problems that destroy company morale](https://qz.com/work/1587170/the-five-types-of-communication-problems-that-destroy-company-morale/) — "Missing Empathy" and "Communication that triggers anxiety" are two big ones for me personally.
 Come to folks with problems but show that you're interested in learning more about the context.
 Also, if you send four separate DMs, one after another triggering four separate notifications on Slack, you're part of the problem.

-[The introvert's guide to Red Hat Summit](https://www.redhat.com/en/blog/introverts-guide-red-hat-summit) — If you're like me, going to Red Hat Summit but, have to ninja off to be a normal version of yourself for a little bit every once in a while, this guid is for you.
+[The introvert's guide to Red Hat Summit](https://www.redhat.com/en/blog/introverts-guide-red-hat-summit) — If you're like me, going to Red Hat Summit but, have to ninja off to be a normal version of yourself for a little bit every once in a while, this guide is for you.
 Yes, I'll be at Red Hat Summit in Boston.
 Let me know if you'll be attending.

 [What Happened When The DEA Demanded Passwords From LastPass](https://www.forbes.com/sites/thomasbrewster/2019/04/10/what-happened-when-the-dea-demanded-passwords-from-lastpass/#190345307ebe) — LastPass couldn't give the DEA the passwords because of their encryption implementation.
 But, there is always metadata and metadata can sometimes paint an even better picture than the data itself.
 An interesting tale of how you can do everything right and still screw your customers (or yourself, depending on the point of view).